ClickHouse/ClickHouse/docs/en/data_types/datetime.md

 ## Usage remarks

-ClickHouse stores date and time values as Unix time, independently of time zones and daylight savings.
+ClickHouse stores date and time values in Unix time format, independently of time zones and daylight savings.
 The time zone value affects how `DateTime` values are displayed in text format and how input strings are parsed for storage.
 You can find the list of supported time zones in the [IANA Time Zone Database](https://www.iana.org/time-zones).

 You can explicitly set a time zone for `DateTime`-type columns when creating a table.
 If the time zone isn't set, ClickHouse uses the value of the [timezone](../operations/server_settings/settings.md#server_settings-timezone) parameter in the server settings or the operating system settings at the moment of the ClickHouse server start.